vihari/slides/mlr_iitb.md

 Notes:

-* It is an established fact that stochastic learning gives better solution.
+* It is an established fact that stochastic learning gives a better solution.
 * (The 3rd advantage above:) Stochastic learning can deal with the case when the function being modelled changes with time.
 When we average over all the data, the changes go undetected.
 Online learning if "operate properly" can give good approximation results.

 > Advantages of Batch Learning
 >
 > 1. Conditions of convergence are well understood.
-> 2. Many acceleration techniques (e.g. conjugate gradient) only operate in batch learning.
+> 2. Many acceleration techniques (e.g. Conjugate gradient) only operate in batch learning.
 > 3. Theoretical analysis of the weight dynamics and convergence rates are simpler.

 Notes: